chubbiloo/physics-keyboard/journal.md

 8/11 (1 hour)
-Today we started brainstorming what keys we wanted to include in the keyboard.
+together: Today we started brainstorming what keys we wanted to include in the keyboard.
 We wanted to have it be an add-on (like a macropad) to a standard keyboard, so we decided to exclude symbols (e.g. letters) that could already be typed easily.
 By referring to a physics formula booklet, we started building this table:

 ![Character table](images/8-11-img1.png)